Jason recaps the events from Three Ring Adventure S3|06: Golarion Ninja Warrior.

 Meanwhile, not much happens with the main storylines.
 The entity that’s been haunting Vandy doesn’t return, and we learn that maybe there’s a MILD connection to people who got in trouble with the law or people who were generally assholes, but it’s not really enough to call a lead.
 (Do we have a version of the Punisher that’s turned off by bad manners instead of crime?)
 So I guess we’ll get back to that next week after the tents are packed up for the next town.

 (Also as an aside: during the part where they were talking about visiting four different cities, I proposed that the merch site needs a “Circus of Wayward Wonders” tour shirt with different cities and dates.
 Always loved tour shirts just because they were artifacts of THAT particular show; you could even point to it on the back of the shirt and say “yeah, I was at that one”.
 But we probably need to wait for a few more dates, because right now it would only have like, 3 or 4 entries.)

-I guess we’ll find out what decision we make next week.
+So next week, we’ll get back to our main mysteries.
+Maybe Vandy’s stalker will show, or maybe our team will head up to Matten Cleave and check out the first tower.
+Maybe both!
+I’ve given up trying to guess at this point.
 While you’re waiting, feel free to drop by our Discord channel or other social media and let us know what you think of the show.
-Thanks for listening, and we’ll see you next week.
+Thanks for listening and see you next week.